OctCarp/SUSTech_CS102A-Java1A_2022s_Works/README.md

 # cs102a
-Assignments of CS102A 2022 Spring
+The code I submitted for my exercise and assignments of CS102A 2022 Spring